Global City Importance Model

 In this context, “city” is used as a simplified term for “urban area”, as defined by Demographia in the “Demographia World Urban Areas” project:

 Apart from a handful of exceptions, the GCIM uses Demograhia’s urban area delineations for areas with populations greater than 500,000.
 For smaller areas, official government delineations are used, often with consultation of the European Commission’s “Global Human Settlement Layer”.
+(For examples of official U.S. urban areas, click here to view a map from the U.S. Census Bureau.)

 The exceptions mentioned above are for urban areas that are sometimes combined in other sources or that display increasing evidence of functioning as a single urban area—such as the Northern Pearl River Delta (Shenzhen-Guangzhou-Dongguan), the Rhine-Ruhr (Ruhr-Cologne-Düsseldorf), and the Randstad (Amsterdam-Rotterdam-Hague).
 In these cases, the model reports ratings for both the combined and separate urban areas.
+(Note: these areas appear in italics in the city tables above.)

-(It’s important to keep in mind that the model is evaluating cities at a global scale.
-So areas that are sometimes broken into separate urban areas for statistical or other nuanced reasons at the regional or national level—such as San Francisco and San Jose—are more meaningfully conceptualized as single areas at the zoomed out global level.)
+It’s important to keep in mind that the model is evaluating cities at a global scale.
+So areas that are sometimes broken into separate urban areas for statistical or other nuanced reasons at the regional or national level—such as San Francisco and San Jose—are more meaningfully conceptualized as single areas at the zoomed out global level.

 In a handful of other cases, some cities that Demographia combines into single urban areas with other larger cities—such as Baltimore (combined with Washington), New Haven (combined with New York), and Gold Coast (combined with Brisbane)—receive their own ratings in the GCIM.
+(Note: these cities also appear in italics in the city tables above.)

 Urban areas are confined to single sovereign states and jurisdictions, unless there is freedom of movement between the adjacent states / jurisdictions.
 In this context, “freedom of movement” means that there are no customs or immigration facilities at the borders—or that arrangements are in place, such as work permits, allowing for unrestricted border crossing.
 So as an example, Detroit and Windsor are considered separate urban areas—as are San Diego and Tijuana.
 Hong Kong and Macau are also considered separate urban areas from the rest of the Pearl River Delta because of border controls.